A Spoonful of Sugar:

 1. A candy consisting of a center such as an almond or hazelnut covered with a sugar coating.
 2. Small silver balls or colored bits of candy for use in decorating cookies or cakes.

-The WWI battle of Verdun was ten months of horrendous combat in appalling conditions as the German army attacked the French fortifications north of Verdun, France, in 1916.
+The battle of Verdun was ten months of horrendous combat in appalling conditions as the German army attacked the French fortifications north of Verdun, France, in 1916.
 The losses were staggering on both sides, with 600,000 soldiers left dead or wounded.
-More than sixty-million artillery shells fell during nearly-uninterrupted barrages by both armies, pulverizing forts, trenches, roads, villages, and the city of Verdun.
-This postcard describes artillery shells as sugar-coated candy, so perhaps it’s a cruel pun.
-“Here, enemy troops, swallow these little, sweet treats!”
+More than sixty million artillery shells fell during nearly uninterrupted barrages by both armies, pulverizing forts, trenches, roads, villages, and the city of Verdun.
+This postcard describes artillery shells as sugar-coated candy, so it’s likely a cruel pun, as in, “Here, enemy troops, swallow these little sweet treats!”

 Just around another corner of my internet journey, I discovered a book of French and English slang, cant, or argot, published in London in 1899 by Albert Barrére, and titled, A New French and English Dictionary of the Cant Words, Quaint Expressions, Slang Terms, and Flash Phrases Used in the High and Low Life of Old and New Paris––and there it was––page 120: “Dragée, f. (military), bullet, “plum.”
 Dragée, properly sweetmeat.
 Gober une dragée –– to receive a bullet.”